-appointed Leadership Fellow of Society of Leadership Fellows at St George’s House, Windsor Castle.Bob Juchter van Bergen Quast, CEO of the Swiss Chamber of Commerce, has been
+appointed Leadership Fellow of Society of Leadership Fellows at St George’s House, Windsor Castle.Bob Juchter van Bergen Quast, CEO of the European Chamber of Digital Commerce, has been

 St George’s House, set in the historic grounds of Windsor Castle, was founded in 1966 by H.R.H.
 The Duke of Edinburgh and the then Dean of Windsor, Robin Woods.
 It is a place where people from right across society who are in a position to make a difference might gather together to grapple with issues pertinent to our contemporary world.
 The House thrives on debate, discussion and dialogue as a way of nurturing wisdom which can be put to use in the wider world.

 The Society of Leadership Fellows was established by St George’s House in 2016 to mark the 50th anniversary of the founding of the House.
 Since then, the Society developed a series of Leadership Conversations exploring 14 different aspects of leadership that are of concern to the Leadership Fellows as they support each other in seeking to offer exceptional standards of leadership.